 Limit Work In Progress (WIP)

-One of the largest levers we have to optimise Cycle Time is WIP (Work In Progress).
+One of the largest levers we have to optimise Change Lead Time is WIP (Work In Progress).

-Little's Law does a great job explaining this universal truth about software development but to save you some reading, we've summarised it as: Reducing WIP leads to faster cycle times.
+Little's Law does a great job explaining this universal truth about software development but to save you some reading, we've summarised it as: Reducing WIP leads to faster change lead times.

 Gerald Weinberg's research shows that when adding a single extra project to a developer’s workload, 20% of their time is eaten up by context switching.
 When a third task is added, this increases to half of their time wasted as they struggled to move between tasks.